To view our curriculum plans, please click the following:

 GCSE AQA A Religious Studies (1-9) Revision guide – CGP

 We follow the OCR examination board.
 The course consists of 3 units; philosophy of religion, religious ethics and developments in Christian thought.
-We aim to inspire your students to engage with major issues relevant to the 21st century, and to acquire knowledge and a critical understanding of these.
+We aim to inspire students to engage with themes relevant to the 21st century.
+Students are encouraged to acquire knowledge and a critical understanding of theological, philosophical and moral issues.

 Philosophy of religion: